yellowanthq/yellowant-sample-django-app/README.md

 2. Click on the button "Create New Application"

-3. Fill the form and click "Create Application":
+3. Fill the form and click on "Create Application":
     - Display Name: A human readable display name for the application.
     - Invoke Name: A simple single word which users can use to control this app.
-    - Short Description: A human readable short description
+    - Short Description: A human readable short description.

 4. After the application is created you will be at the application overview page.
 You need update the application with more information and click on "Update Application".
     - API URL: The endpoint through which YellowAnt will communicate with this app.
     - Installation Website: The URL of your app where users will be able to begin integrating their YellowAnt accounts with this app.
     - Redirect URL: The endpoint at which YellowAnt will send the OAuth codes for user authentication.
     - Icon URL: A URI which points to an icon image for this app.
-    - Creator Email: Your Email
+    - Creator Email: Your Email.
     - Privacy Policy URL: Any policy or TOC URL for your app.
     - Documentation URL: A documentation website URL for your app.
-    - Is Application Active: set to "Active"
+    - Is Application Active: set to "Active".
-    - Is Application Production or Testing: set to "Production"
+    - Is Application Production or Testing: set to "Production".
-    - Application Visibility: set to "Public"
+    - Application Visibility: set to "Public".

 5. You need to create the 5 functions that are understood by this Django app.
     1. createitem(title, description): create a new todo item